MattAHarrington/SpokeN/README.md

 ./testagent_
 ```

-After a moment or two of waiting, you should see your
+After a moment or two of waiting, you should see you machine's information pop up on the CNC server front end, above the terminal window (as pictured in the screenshot above).

 ### After connection